 Then I started finding ways that I could develop partnerships with industry and faculty to pursue government funding, both Federal and State funding.
-When CIT and VT decided to no longer fund my position, I was able to focus on such partnerships.
+When CIT decided to no longer fund my position, I was able to focus on such partnerships.
 One of the key opportunities in which I was involved, was the Food, Nutrition and Health Cross-Cutting Initiative (FNHCCI), a program that had been developing for several years, and had survived other cross-cutting initiatives that had originally been created by Provost Peggy S. Meszaros (1995-2000) as a major University-wide teaching, research and outreach strategic initiative.
 I was asked to support the committee thinking about how to move forward with the FNHCCI, particularly to help them build connections to industry, and so I did this and more, bringing to Virginia Tech for three ‘industry steering committee meetings’, representatives from Cargill, Syngenta, Monsanto, Tysons, Roche Vitamins, Procter & Gamble, and other companies representing ‘field-to-fork’ industries.

-My work resulted in the development of an overall research strategy that involved some 70 faculty from five different Virginia Tech colleges, as well as the Cooperative Extension and Agricultural Extension Stations.
+My work resulted in the development of an overall research strategy that involved some 70 faculty from five different Virginia Tech colleges, as well as the Cooperative Extension and Agricultural Experiment Stations.
 The plan itself was an ingenious melding of a broad set of research interests, from genetic engineering of better plants and animals, to research into how to get product from field to fork, while maintaining integrity of the product and its differentiation from other products.
 Every discipline was involved including biotechnology, animal and poultry sciences, veterinary medicine, agricultural economics, food science, nutrition, and even agricultural systems engineering, and the opportunity to bring the science to the farmers, food-related businesses, and food consumers in Virginia was enhanced by the involvement of the Virginia Tech Extension Program spread throughout the Commonwealth of Virginia.

 A Career Move into Biomedicine Research Program Development

-Had it not been for a fiscal shortfall that year we submitted the Extension Service Five Year Plan, we would have likely raised more funds for Extension than they had ever raised in the past, but instead the Virginia Legislature asked for cuts, and I ended up having to move to the Virginia-Maryland Regional College of Veterinary Medicine (VMRCVM), where one of the deans with major support for this effort and my involvement in it, Dean Peter Eyre, wanted me to join his organization.
+Had it not been for a fiscal shortfall that year we submitted the Cooperative Extension Service Five Year Plan, we would have likely raised more funds for Extension than they had ever raised in the past, but instead the Virginia Legislature asked for cuts, and I ended up having to move to the Virginia-Maryland Regional College of Veterinary Medicine (VMRCVM), where one of the deans with major support for the FNHI effort and my involvement in it, Dean Peter Eyre, wanted me to join his organization.

-In VMRCVM I became the Director of Research Initiatives under the Associate Dean for Research and Graduate Studies, Gerhardt Schurig who, with experience and interest in building a strong infectious disease program at Virginia Tech.
+In VMRCVM I became the Director of Research Initiatives under the Associate Dean for Research and Graduate Studies, Gerhardt Schurig who had experience and interest in building a strong infectious disease program at Virginia Tech.
 In fact Schurig was the lead of a committee formed by Provost James R. Bohland (interim, 2000-01) to investigate an Infectious Disease Initiative, which was another effort that I supported while in the Office of the Vice Provost for Research & Graduate Studies.
 When I joined VMRCVM I immediately started to work on, and eventually obtained funding for:

 - An infectious disease research laboratory with an BSL-3 animal facility, and